KIRANKUMAR7296/JavaScript/JQuery.md

 <script src="https://code.jquery.com/jquery-3.1.0.min.js"></script>
 ```

-### What is Javascript callback function in Jquery ?
+### What is Javascript callback function in jQuery ?

 - A callback function is also called as higher order function.
 - A function that is passed to another function as a `parameter`